SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex0/README.md

 1. Navigate to [SAP Discovery Center](https://discovery-center.cloud.sap) <br>
 ![Navigate to Discovery Center](./images/1.png)<br/>

+Hint:  You may want to create a bookmark for the SAP Discovery Center!

 2. Have a look at the content the main page is showing.
 The SAP Discovery Center is offering all kinds of information on what SAP BTP can do, how it can be used and what SAP's custumers are using it for.
 It is devided into 4 main sections:<br/> - Missions <br/> - SAP BTP Guidance Framework <br/> - The BTP Service Catalog with cost estimator <br/> - AI Scenario Catalog with cost estimator <br/>

 ![Navigate to Guidance framework](./images/2.png)<br>

 3. Let's start to have a look at the SAP BTP Guidance Framework: <br/>
 Press the Tile for the SAP BTP Guidance Framework
 ## Step 2: The SAP BTP Guidance Framework